bhj/KaraokeEternal/docs/content/docs/index.md

 Singers are prioritized by time since each last sang, so those joining later in the session aren't penalized and will get right to the front of the queue.

 To remove an upcoming song, swipe left and tap X. Normal users can only remove their own songs, but admins can remove anyone's upcoming song.
 Admins will also see additional options when swiping left, such as Get Info.

+YouTube videos that are still being processed are also shown in the queue with an hourglass icon.
+Wait times are estimated with the assumption that these videos will be ready by the time they're up.
+However, if a YouTube video isn't ready when it's time to be played, we'll skip it and move onto that singer's next ready song (or to the next singer if they have no songs ready).

 ### Account